Internship Director Dr. Michael Dillon

 514 College Hall

-NOTE: All internships done for Media department credit are course-coded as MDIA 451 EXCEPT FOR internships with Duquesne University Athletics' sports information/media relations office (required for Sports Information and Media majors), which are coded as MDIA/SPTS 452.
+NOTE: All internships done for Media department credit are course-coded as MDIA 451 EXCEPT FOR internships with Duquesne University Athletics' sports information/media relations office (recommended but not required for Sports Information and Media majors), which are coded as MDIA/SPTS 452.
 Any other internships with Duquesne Athletics, such as those done with Athletics' external relations and/or creative media/digital marketing offices, are coded as MDIA 451.

 (video produced by Media student)

 Here you will find a directory (spreadsheet below) of companies that have worked with Media department interns.
 Please be mindful that contact information can go out of date very quickly.
 If an entry has a link to internship information, please read it before contacting the company.
 Some companies have protocols they expect applicants to follow and are annoyed when applicants call directly only to be told, "See our link and follow the protocol."

 - Internship Timesheet